 Please include a complete clinical history and description of condition for all cytology submissions.

-Specimens from more than one organ systems or > 10 slides will be charged an additional $15.00
+Greater than 10 slides per organ site will be charged an additional $15.00.

 DO NOT SUBMIT SYRINGES.